szymon676/Jobguru/README.md

 # Running the Frontend app
 1. clone the repository.
 2. Install Node.js and npm on your machine.
 You can find installation instructions at https://nodejs.org/en/download/.
-3. Navigate to the frontend directory in your terminal.
+3. Navigate to the frontend directory in your terminal(cd Frontend).
 4. Run the command npm install to install the project's dependencies.
 5. Run the command npm run dev to start the frontend server